VLSM Subnetting Explained with Examples

 Wan link 3 4 6

 VLSM is an extended version of FLSM.
 It uses the same steps FLSM uses.
-In FLSM, we break the default subnet into the same-sized subnets.
-In VLSM, we further divide the created subnets into small-sized subnets based on our requirements in descending order.
+In FLSM, you split the default subnet into subnets of the same size.
+In VLSM, you further divide the created subnets into small-sized subnets based on your requirements in descending order.
+You can check previous parts of this tutorial to learn FLSM.

 vlsm subnetting example answer

 The development segment's block size is 128.
 The given IP subnet belongs to class C. In class C, the first 24 bits are reserved network bits.
-We cannot use the reserved network bits.
-We can use only host bits for subnetting.
+You cannot use the reserved network bits.
+You can use only the host bits for subnetting.
 The default class C IP subnet has 6 (8 - 2 reserved host bits [30 and 31] ) host bits available for subnetting.
-Subnetting always goes from left to right without skipping a bit.
-Hence, the first host bit we can use in subnetting is the 25th.
-If we convert this host bit (25th) into a network bit, we get two subnets having 128 IP addresses each.
+Subnetting always proceeds from left to right, without skipping any bits.
+Hence, the first host bit you can use in subnetting is the 25th.
+If you convert this host bit (25th) into a network bit, you get two subnets with 128 IP addresses each.

 Subnet Subnet1 Subnet2